 Saving for retirement is a step in the right direction towards a financially secure future.
-However, it can also come in handy for big investments that you want to make right now, i.e. a new house.
+But as RRSPs are viewed as long-term investments, they can also come in handy for big investments that you want to make right now, i.e. a new house.

 How to use the Home Buyers’ Plan

 In Canada, you can use funds from your Registered Retirement Savings Plans (RRSP) to help buy a new home.
 The Home Buyers’ Plan (HBP) is a program set up by the Government of Canada that allows first-time home buyers to withdraw up to $25,000 from their RRSP(s) to use towards a down payment for their first home, tax-free.

 If you are purchasing the home with your spouse, you can both withdraw $25,000 each from your accounts under the Home Buyer’s Plan.
 This means you could possibly have up to a total of $50,000 towards your first home, reducing your mortgage amount and payments.